 - What are my ongoing responsibilities as a registered financial institution?

-- The deposit-taking business is restricted to credit unions, loan and trust corporations registered to do so in Alberta, Alberta Treasury Branches (ATB Financial) and federally registered banks.
+- The deposit-taking business is restricted to credit unions, loan and trust corporations registered to do so in Alberta, ATB Financial and federally registered banks.
 For the most part, the only companies that can offer fiduciary services are trust companies registered in Alberta, though some other financial institutions have limited fiduciary powers.
 An individual may act as a trustee subject to the Trustee Act.

 Generally speaking, the deposit-taking business means a business whose activities are substantively financed out of money received by way of deposit (money received that is not referable to the provision of property or services or to the giving of security).
 An exception to this is where the person does not hold himself out as accepting deposits on a day-to-day basis, and where deposits are accepted only on particular occasions and on a basis that is ancillary to another business purpose.
 For full details, please see the Loan and Trust Corporations Act.